o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/platform-specific.md

 # Platform Specific Shader Code

-AZSLc is a cross-platform compatible compiler.
-There are several ways to introduce platform specific code in AZSL.
+AZSLc is a cross-platform compatible compiler, but there are several ways to introduce platform specific code in AZSL.
+[NOTE FOR DEVS: What are some common use cases for using compiler]

 ## AZSL Headers
-There is a header for each graphics API per platform.
+There is a header file for each graphics API per platform.
 When the shader code for the respective platform is compiled, the header files are added to each AZSL shader file (*.azsl*).
-By specifying static constants, functions, and interface, you can customize the behavior of the shader code per platform.
+By specifying static constants, functions, and interfaces, you can customize the behavior of the shader code per platform.
 The constants should not alter the behavior of SRG Layouts, input assembly, output merger, and other commonly shared data.

 *Note: Header files for each platform can be found in their respective folders in ../dev/Gems/Atom/Asset/Shader/Code/AZSL/Platform/.*